Meet Our Veterinarians

 Meet the owner!
 Dr. Tom Thompson began practicing veterinary medicine in Cobb County in 1987.
 He received a B.S. degree in Biology and Chemistry from The State University of West Georgia in 1981 and an M.S. in Microbiology from The University of Georgia in 1983.
 Dr. Thompson continued his education at The University of Georgia, where he received a Doctorate in Veterinary Medicine in 1987.

 After many years as a well-loved and respected general practitioner and an active member of the veterinary community, Dr. Thompson retired from seeing patients in 2012.
 He still maintains his veterinary license and attends regular continuing education.
-Today he maintains the ownership of Butler Creek Animal Hospital and Cedarcrest Animal Hospital and acts as a mentor to our associate veterinarians and others in the community.
+Today he maintains the ownership of Butler Creek Animal Hospital and Cedarcrest Animal Hospital and acts as a mentor to our associate veterinarians.

 Dr. Tom Thompson is a member of the Cobb Veterinary Association, Georgia Veterinary Association, and the American Veterinary Medical Association.
 Dr. Tom Thompson served on the board of directors for the Cobb Emergency Veterinary Clinic and the Cherokee Emergency Veterinary Clinic for three years.